 Up to 2 hours £3.90

 Up to 24 hours £5.30

 7 days £18.50

 3 months £43

 Parking for Blue Badge Scheme users is free and is located as close to main hospital buildings as possible.
-Please display your blue badge clearly whilst parked on site and show your blue badge to the camera at the exit barrier to leave.
+To qualify for free parking you must be parked in a blue badge bay with your blue badge clearly displayed while parked on site.
+Please take a paper ticket to enter.
+When you are ready to leave please press and hold the telephone symbol on the exit barrier machine and show your blue badge to the camera to leave.

 Patients on benefits